1982 Bronze and Clad Lincoln Cent Guide

 1982 was a big year for the Lincoln cent.
 After years of experimenting with cheaper alternatives to the 95% copper alloy used to make pennies, the US Mint changed to a zinc coin with an extremely thin coating of copper.

 To make things even more interesting for coin collectors, the Mint introduced a modified obverse design halfway through the year.
 Among other things, they made the date smaller.
-This resulted in seven different versions of the 1982 Lincoln cent, not counting the proof bronze 1982-S cent from the San Francisco Mint.
+This resulted in seven different versions of the 1982 Lincoln penny, not counting the proof bronze 1982-S cent from the San Francisco Mint.

 Proof 1982-S Lincoln penny.
 Image: USA CoinBook

 Seven Varieties of 1982 Lincoln Cents

 Both bronze and clad 1982 Lincoln cents were produced with small dates and large dates.
 The Denver Mint was the only Mint branch that moved from bronze to clad zinc coin blanks before receiving the new “small date” dies.

 - Philadelphia Large Date Clad

 - Denver Small Date Clad